slsa-framework/slsa/docs/spec/v1.0/about.md

 **Infrastructure providers**, who provide infrastructure such as an ecosystem package manager, build platform, or CI/CD system.
-As the bridge between the producers and consumers, your adoption of SLSA makes a secure software supply chain more frictionless for both of them.
+As the bridge between the producers and consumers, your adoption of SLSA enables a secure software supply chain between them.

 ## How SLSA works